Skip to Content

 NEVADA

-For example, a single mother of three in Nevada with no income may receive about $386 in cash aid, $785 in food benefits, and $3,136 in utility support, plus child care assistance and Medicaid coverage.
+A single mother with two children in Nevada with no income may receive up to $386 in cash assistance, $785 in food benefits, and $3,136 in utility support, along with child care assistance and Medicaid coverage.

 CASH$386